quicwg/multipath/draft-ietf-quic-multipath.md

 We assume that the reader is familiar with the terminology used in
 {{QUIC-TRANSPORT}}.
 When this document uses the term "path", it refers to the notion of "network path" used in {{QUIC-TRANSPORT}}.
+In addition, we define the following terms:

+- Path Identifier (Path ID): An identifier that is used to identify a path in a QUIC connection at an endpoint.
+Path Identifier is used in multipath control frames (etc. PATH_ABANDON frame) to identify a path.
+  Endpoint pre-allocates a Path Identifier field when it provide a new Connection ID for its peer.
+When endpoints address a path in multipath control frames, it refers to the Path Identifier field of the destination Connection ID used for sending packets on that particular path.
+Note that the Path Identifier for initial path is always 0.

 # High-level overview {#overview}